Soju Gains Popularity as a Casual Drink

 Market Outlook Remains Positive

-The Korean Wave continues to sweep through the United States, rapidly expanding interest in "K-Soju."
-In particular, as Generation Z seeks out alcoholic beverages that can be enjoyed casually, "fruit soju" is quickly rising as a new mainstream choice.
-Major liquor companies are also accelerating soju exports and expanding their overseas distribution networks to target the global market.
+The Korean Wave continues to sweep across the United States, rapidly expanding interest in 'K-Soju.'
+In particular, as Generation Z gravitates toward alcoholic beverages that can be enjoyed casually, 'fruit soju' is quickly emerging as a new mainstream choice.
+Major liquor companies are also accelerating their efforts to expand soju exports and overseas distribution networks as they target the global market.

-Recently, the U.S. food and beverage magazine The Takeout reported, "Soju, the most popular distilled spirit in Korea, is making a significant impact in the U.S. market, especially among younger generations."
-The article added, "As American consumers show growing interest in K-pop, K-dramas, and Korean barbecue, there is a trend of greater respect and recognition for Korean culture."
+Recently, the U.S. food and beverage magazine The Takeout reported, "Soju, the most popular distilled spirit in Korea, is making a big splash in the U.S. market and is spreading rapidly, especially among younger generations."
+The report added, "As American consumers show growing interest in K-pop, K-dramas, and Korean-style barbecue, there is a continuing trend of greater respect and recognition for Korean culture."

-The reasons behind soju's popularity include its approachable alcohol content and variety of flavors.
-The outlet noted, "Generation Z tends to prefer cocktails with relatively low alcohol content," and introduced soju as "typically ranging from 12% to 20% alcohol by volume, making it smooth and clean-tasting, and easy to enjoy."
-It also highlighted that "products with various fruit flavors such as strawberry, green grape, and lemon are being released, directly appealing to younger consumers."
+The popularity of soju is attributed to its approachable alcohol content and variety of flavors.
+The magazine noted, "Generation Z tends to prefer cocktails and other drinks with relatively low alcohol content," and introduced soju as "typically having an alcohol content of 12 to 20 percent, making it smooth, clean-tasting, and easy to enjoy."
+It also highlighted that "products with various fruit flavors such as strawberry, green grape, and lemon are being launched, directly appealing to younger consumers' tastes."

-This trend is also reflected in export performance.
-According to Korea Customs Service export-import trade statistics, from January to November 2025, the value of regular soju exports to the United States reached 23.71 million dollars (about 34 billion won), a 2.7% increase compared to 23.09 million dollars in the same period last year.
-Additionally, exports of "other liqueurs (mixed liquors)" including fruit soju totaled 26.23 million dollars, a 14.6% increase from 22.89 million dollars in the previous year.
+This trend is also evident in export performance.
+According to Korea Customs Service export-import trade statistics, from January to November 2025, the export value of regular soju to the United States reached 23.71 million dollars (about 34 billion won), a 2.7% increase compared to 23.09 million dollars in the same period last year.
+In addition, the export value of 'other liqueurs (mixed liquors),' which includes fruit soju, rose to 26.23 million dollars, up 14.6% from 22.89 million dollars a year earlier.

-The popularity of soju is especially pronounced among younger generations.
-Instacart, the largest grocery delivery company in the U.S., announced that as of March last year, soju was the fifth most-ordered alcoholic beverage in the liquor category among Generation Z consumers.
+The popularity of soju is especially pronounced among younger consumers.
+Instacart, the largest grocery delivery service in the U.S., revealed that as of March last year, soju was the fifth most-ordered alcoholic beverage in the liquor category among Generation Z consumers.
 Generation Z ordered soju 345% more than Millennials, 1,044% more than Generation X, and 2,277% more than Baby Boomers.

-In Korea, fruit soju experienced a huge boom in the mid-2010s before its popularity waned, but overseas, preference for fruit soju is actually rising above that for regular soju.
-On social media, recipes for mixing fruit soju with yogurt, fresh fruit, or carbonated drinks are being steadily shared.
-While the unique bitterness of soju can be unfamiliar to foreigners, fruit soju is considered an entry-level soju thanks to its sweet and light taste, making it easy to drink without hesitation.
+In Korea, while fruit soju saw a huge boom in the mid-2010s before its popularity waned, overseas, preference for fruit soju is actually increasing compared to regular soju.
+On social networking services, recipes for mixing fruit soju with yogurt, fresh fruit, or carbonated drinks are consistently shared.
+While the distinct bitterness of soju may be unfamiliar to foreigners, fruit soju has established itself as an introductory soju thanks to its sweet and light taste, making it easy to drink without hesitation.

 Liquor Industry Accelerates Soju's Global Push